freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Trial.md

 ## Trial() Constructor

-This default constructor starts with an empty list of steps and unfixed order number
+This default constructor starts with an empty list of steps and unfixed order number.
-If true, the trial represented by the object will not be affected by shuffling of trials.

 ```csharp
 public Trial();